richardschoen/workwithibmipdm/README.md

 ## Feedback, Developer Training and Support for Git
 Please submit feedback as issues on the GitHub issues tab.

-You can also feel free to reach out via email:  richard@mobigogo.net or richard@richardschoen.net if needed.
+You can also reach out via email:  richard@mobigogo.net or richard@richardschoen.net if needed, but a GitHub issue is preferred for questions and issues.

-And if you're looking for an easy to implement source management solution for IBM i Source Members and Git, look no further than iForGit. https://www.iforgit.com
+And if you're looking for an easy to implement a Git source management solution for your IBM i Source Members and Git, look no further than iForGit. https://www.iforgit.com

-MobiGoGo also provides mobile development, workflow and process automation consulting directly: https://www.mobigogo.net
+MobiGoGo also provides modernization, web and mobile development, API integration, workflow and process automation consulting directly: https://www.mobigogo.net